aze2201/nginx-openid/README.md

 # NGINX-OpenID
-(OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.)
+(OpenID Connect, identity layer built on top of the OAuth 2.0 protocol.)
 ## Description
 This application uses HTTP Proxy with OpenID Authentication.
 Please follow official OpenID authentication requirement and do necessary changes.